 Introduction to Emmaus, Pennsylvania

 Emmaus, Pennsylvania is 4 miles S of Allentown, Pennsylvania (center to center) and 44 miles NW of Philadelphia, Pennsylvania.
 It is in Lehigh county.
-The town, which is part of the Allentown - Bethlehem - Easton metro area, has a population of 11,313.
+The town is part of the Allentown - Bethlehem - Easton metro area.

 Emmaus and Nearby Attractions